 — #FlyTheW (49-35) 🐻⚾ (@cubs_woo) July 27, 2017

 The Met Gala went on this past week in New York.
 Rihanna walked the red carpet in Catholic extravagance—beside Tom Brady, Blake Lively, Cardi B, George Clooney.
 The pinnacle of modern elegance, flowing down the steps of the Metropolitan Museum.

 And in a green plastic seat in Chicago yesterday, one man shines above them all.

 The name alone rings profound.
 They call him:

 It may not yet be defined as such, but there’s a movement underway.
 Not one man alone.
 He has friends.
 Colleagues, you could say.
 Occupying the seats of America’s ballparks, lounging behind home plate, tempting away the focus of the camera as it broadcasts each pitch.

-Bright orange, bright pink, bright yellow.
+There’s the bright orange, the bright pink, the bright yellow.

-(1) Our man the White Sox homer, at every game.
+There’s (1) Our man the White Sox homer, at every game.

 (2) The Cubs homer, at every game.

 And (3) the traveler, around the league every night.